inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 1.1.
 Downloading OSM Data
 .........................

-Remember the cycle of editing OpenStreetMap described in the introduction of this module?
+Remember the cycle of editing OSM described in the introduction of this module?
 Download, edit, save.
 Before we can edit the map, we must download the existing OSM data in our area.